melezhik/Cromtit/README.md

         bootstrap: true
 ```

-`Url` is optional, if omitted - a job gets on the same host, so this code will
+`url` is optional, if omitted - a job gets on the same host, so this code will
 run 3 jobs in parallel on the same host:

 ```yaml